gerold-penz/bun-sqlite-key-value/README.md

 ### Read Items

-Returns all items (key, value) in an array whose keys begin with the passed string.
-If you plan the names of the keys well, more complex data can be stored.

 ```typescript
 getItems(startsWithOrKeys: string | string[]): {key: string, value: any}[]
 ```

+Reads the data from the database and returns entries in an array as key-value pairs.

+xxx Returns all items (key, value) in an array whose keys begin with the passed string. xxx If you plan the names of the keys well, more complex data can be stored.

 - `startsWithOrKeys`:
     - **string**: String with which the keys whose items are to be returned begin.